Python Certifications: Are They Worth It? (Experts Weigh In)

 Here at Dataquest, we offer data career-specific certifications in Python for aspiring data analysts, data scientists, and data engineers.

-Dataquest’s premium subscription costs less than $400 a year (monthly option available), which gives you access to all courses and lessons.
-Most learners reach their goals in less than a year of part-time study.
+A full year of Dataquest costs under $400 (monthly plans are available), and most learners reach their goals with less than a year of part-time study.

 The Python Institute

-The Python Institute offers some of the most well-known inexpensive Python certifications with four primary certificate level exams:
+The Python Institute offers some of the most well-known and affordable Python certifications.
+They have four main exams:

 - Certified Entry-Level Python Programmer (PCEP): $59 (exam only)